 ife in the Chernenko house is noisy!
-The house has got 7 rooms live with her brothers and but each child sleeps in his or her own bed.
+The house has got 7 rooms but each child sleeps in his or her own bed.
 They don't always eat at the same time, but in the evenings they have dinner together.
 They travel everywhere in their 15-seat car.

-never bored.
-I've always got Vladimir Chernenko doesn't something to do.' think his family is unusual.
-Large families are quite normal And how about another child?
-'We haven't got any in the Ukraine.
-Vladimir says, plans,' says Zynaida, 'but who 'We love singing and now knows?' we've got lots of voices for our family choir!'
+Vladimir Chernenko doesn't think his family is unusual.
+Large families are quite normal And how about another in the Ukraine.
+Vladimir says, 'We love singing and now we've got lots of voices for our family choir!'